gupta-anmol99/Diffusion-Models/README.md

 ![Alt text](/Results/image12.png?raw=true "Image Generated after 7 epochs")
 <br />

+The dataset can be downloaded from Kaggle: https://www.kaggle.com/datasets/jessicali9530/celeba-dataset <br />

 Experiments run on Anaconda using Jupyter Notebook.
 Use the following commands in the Anaconda command prompt after activating your environment:<br />
 ```